guiYMOUR/mindustry-Extra-Utilities-mod/README.md

 This module does not affect the game balance, and enrich the content of the game, making the original game easier

 The MOD body uses only JS, including the ability, status effect, mod introduction, core schematics, ect.
-Easy to write, welcome to refer
+Easy to understand, welcome to refer

 - QQ Group①：513165958